samuelkarani/ai-sugar/README.md

 }
 ```

+## `maxSteps` is kinda weird

-When it comes to building tools, Vercel's `maxSteps` is kinda weird. `maxSteps` forces you into a somewhat esoteric declarative model without recourse.
+When it comes to building tools, Vercel's `maxSteps` forces you into a somewhat esoteric declarative model without recourse.
 (Can you imagine what kind of loop is being forced to iterate with `maxSteps`?)

 This library aims to alleviate or complement this approach by facilitating an imperative one.